cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![order CakePHP](../../common/img/order-cakephp.png)

-1. ***OPTIONAL:*** Review the other fields of the form and pay attention to the tool tips (the little "i" icons).
+1. :+1: ***OPTIONAL*** Review the other fields of the form and pay attention to the tool tips (the little "i" icons).
 Feel free to adjust some of the fields or leave the default values unchanged

 1. Click on ***Submit***